KarinMarie/CV/index.md

 # Basic Microsoft PowerPoint skills
 Fundação Bradesco, 2022.
 ```

 ## Interests and objectives

 I mostly work with Windows Forms, but i'm up to learn Xamarin and UWP.
-You can see my project looking at my repositories (https://github.com/KarinMarie?tab=repositories).
+To see my personal projects, take a look at my [repositories](https://github.com/KarinMarie?tab=repositories).